Search

 Spectators are invited to come along, cheer on the teams and join the club members afterwards for some music, refreshments and chats in The Hollow Bar, just off O'Connell Square.

 The weigh-in starts at 7pm and the first pull takes place at 7.30pm.
 The Tug of War is 550kgs plus catch weight.
 The entry fee is €10 per puller and "every penny goes to SOSAD," says Dan.
-He can be contacted on 085- 2090413.
+Enter by contacting him on 085- 2090413.

 The club has had a great year, making their own video to show the extent of their activities and inviting new members.